 Ideally, you should place the food in the fridge for a couple of hours before you place it in the freezer, this way the freezer will have a lot easier time freezing it.
 Just keep in mind that the food has to be at room temperature and not hotter when you place it into the fridge.

-4. Use small batches
+4. Use small batches so the food items freeze faster

 One of the main reasons why a lot of people have food that has freezer burn is because they do not use small batches.
 If you freeze a large piece of meat in a single packaging then the odds of the freezer burn effect to happen increase exponentially.
 Even if you vacuum seal a large piece of meat there will still be small air bubbles in the meat itself which will allow the freezer burn process to happen.